Central Meadow

 Butterflies

 More than 50 species of butterflies have been observed at Greenview.
-Butterflies commonly found at the Central Meadow include Cabbage White, Little Wood Satyr, Pearl Crescent, Clouded and Orange Sulphur, Monarch, Black Swallowtail, Eastern Tailed-Blue, and many types of skippers.
+Butterflies found at the meadow include Cabbage White, Little Wood Satyr, Pearl Crescent, Clouded and Orange Sulphur, Monarch, Black Swallowtail, Eastern Tailed-Blue, and many types of skippers.

 Butterfly and Wildflower Tour